Where to Stay in Shanghai: Best Areas + Hotels (2026)— lived here 1 year

 The Langham Xintiandi is a luxury option right in the middle of Xintiandi.
 Stayed here one night on a business trip.
 It scores a 9.1 on Booking.com (location 9.7) and I completely agree with that.

 It’s a hotel in a perfect location with amazing service that really makes you feel welcome.
-From my experience, it even saves quite a few taxi rides because almost everything is within walking distance, except the Bund, which is around 30 minutes walking.
+From my experience, it even saves quite a few taxi rides because almost everything is within walking distance, except the Bund, which is about 30 minutes’ walk.

 Getting around: Line 1 puts you right in the heart of everything.
 Easy access to most major stuff on foot or quick metro rides.
 The area is quite central overall.